 2. State Integrity

-Account state (swap-free status, leverage conditions, margin profile) must be correct at every moment.
+Account state (swap-free status, leverage conditions, margin profile) must be correct at every moment — not just at the end of the day.

 3. Timing Symmetry